Aqua5lad/Project-2018/README.md

 ## Investigation of the Data Set with data analysis

 ### Project Methodology
+The data set follows a multi-variate structure, with columns 1 to 4 representing, respectively, sepal length, sepal width, petal length and petal width.
+The values for each of the three varieties are found at rows 1-50 (Setosa), 51-100 (Versicolor) and 101-150 (Virginica).
 The data set was investigated by creating a python program called NumpyData.py, in this repository, which, when executed, performs the following tasks:

 1. Loads the iris data set as a .csv file from within the Project-2018 repository